HL7/davinci-pct/input/pagecontent/formal_specification.md

 #### Summary
 FHIR uses a pair of resources called [Claim](https://www.hl7.org/fhir/claim.html) and [EOB](http://www.hl7.org/fhir/explanationofbenefit.html) for multiple purposes - they are used for actual claim submission, but they are also used for managing prior authorizations and pre-determinations.
 These are distinguished by the Claim.use code.
 All references to Claim and EOB in this IG are using it for the Advanced Explanation of Benefits (AEOB) purpose.

 The primary interaction supported by this implementation guide is submitting an AEOB request and receiving back an AEOB response.
 To perform this, a [GFEBundle](StructureDefinition-davinci-pct-gfe.html) resource is constructed by the client (e.g., Billing Management Software) system.
-The response is an [AEOBBundle](StructureDefinition-davinci-pct-aeob-bundle.html).
+The response is an [AEOB Bundle](StructureDefinition-davinci-pct-aeob-bundle.html).

-This Bundle will then be sent as the sole payload of a [$gfe-submit]( https://build.fhir.org/ig/HL7/davinci-pct/OperationDefinition-GFE-submit.html) operation.
-The response will be an AEOB Bundle which will contain a AEOB Bundle id and AEOB Bundle identifier.
-The AEOB Bundle id and AEOB Bundle identifier are important because the response will happen in an asychonous fashion.
-Meaning the AEOB will often not be complete and the calling client (or other interested systems - e.g., patient, submitting provider system) will need to periodically poll the payer server in order to determine if the AEOB is complete.
-Below are the outcomes to that SHOULD used to determine if the AEOB is complete.
+The GFE Bundle will be sent as the sole payload of a [$gfe-submit]( https://build.fhir.org/ig/HL7/davinci-pct/OperationDefinition-GFE-submit.html) operation.
+The response will be an AEOB Bundle which will contain an AEOB Bundle.identifier.
+The AEOB Bundle.identifier is important because the response will happen in an asychonous fashion.
+Meaning the AEOB will often not be complete and the calling client (or other interested systems - e.g., patient or submitting provider system) will need to periodically poll the payer server in order to determine if the AEOB is complete.
+Below are the outcomes to that SHOULD be used to determine if the AEOB is complete.

 The AEOB bundle will contain one of these **outcomes** [queued | complete | error | partial ](https://build.fhir.org/ig/HL7/davinci-pct/StructureDefinition-davinci-pct-aeob-definitions.html#ExplanationOfBenefit.outcome).